Polochon-street/blissify-rs/README.md

 `blissify --playlist 30`, and voilà!
 You have a playlist of 30 songs that sound like your first track.

+Note: you *need* to have MPD installed to use blissify.
+Otherwise, you need to implement bliss-rs support for the player you use.

 Usage
 =====